Premier League Simulation - 2025/26 Season

 Champions League:

-The target for 4th or better looks like it is going to be in the mid to high 60’s right now.
+The target for 5th or better looks like it is going to be in the low 60’s right now.
+The race for that last sport looks like it will need to be 61+ points.

 Relegation: